 Thorn slashed again, and this time he hit.
 His machete-like sword blade cut deep into the bandit’s calf right below his knee.
 The bandit howled, but continued crawling away.
 Choke stabbed at him through the tree’s branches with his spear but was unable to tell if he hit anything.

 The bandit crawled on his belly underneath the tree and out its other side, dragging his wounded leg behind him.
 However, this was the end of it for him.
 Knuckle had yet to enter the clearing and was still in the thick of the stunted spruce behind the tree.
-In a blind panic now, the bandit never saw him as he crawled out from under the big tree.
+In a blind panic, crawling out from under the big tree, the bandit never saw him.
 Just a couple of meters from the bandit, Knuckle dropped his greatsword low and used it like a spear, stabbing the bandit in the side.
 With all of Knuckle’s strength and weight behind it, the sword’s tip had no trouble getting through the leather armor to finish things.

 “Got him!”
 Knuckle barked.